 Dr Violeta Moreno-Lax, LLB/LLM (Murcia); MA (College of Europe); Post-graduate Certificate (ULB); PhD (Louvain); PGCAP (Queen Mary)

-Dr Violeta Moreno-Lax is Lecturer in Law, inaugural Director (2014-16) and co-founder of the LLM in Immigration Law programme, and inaugural Co-Director (2014-16) and co-founder of the Centre for European and International Legal Affairs (CEILA) at Queen Mary University of London (QMUL).
-She is also EU Asylum Law Coordinator at the Refugee Law Initiative of the University of London, Co-Chair of The Refugee Law Observatory, Convener of the Society of Legal Scholars (SLS) Migration Law Section, as well as member of the Steering Committee of the Migration Law Network.
-Since January 2016, she is part of the Editorial Board of the European Journal of Migration and Law.
-And since March 2016, she is a Fellow of the High Education Academy.
-She regularly collaborates with JMCEMigrants, the Jean Monnet Centre of Excellence on Migrants’ Rights in the Mediterranean coordinated by L’Orientale University of Naples, and the ODYSSEUS Academic Network for Legal Studies on Immigration and Asylum in Europe, especially through the OMNIA project (2015-18), with both of which she has concluded an institutional partnership on behalf of Queen Mary.
+Dr Violeta Moreno-Lax is Senior Lecturer in Law, founding Director of the Immigration Law programme, and inaugural Co-Director (2014-16) and co-founder of the Centre for European and International Legal Affairs (CEILA) at Queen Mary University of London.
+She is also Visiting Professor at the College of Europe, Fellow of the Centre of European Law of King’s College London, EU Asylum Law Coordinator at the Refugee Law Initiative of the University of London, Co-Chair of The Refugee Law Observatory, Co-convener of the Society of Legal Scholars (SLS) Migration Law Section, as well as member of the Steering Committee of the Migration Law Network.

 Dr Moreno-Lax is generally interested in: